Environmental law and practice in Australia: overview

 There are a large number of legislative instruments and regulatory bodies that govern environmental regulation in Australia.

 Australia has a federal legal system with environmental matters primarily regulated at a state and territory level.
 The regime varies between each state and territory.
+The Commonwealth government (being the highest level of government in Australia) also regulates specific matters on a national level in addition to regulation by the state or territory government.

 State and territory legislation